nobiot/md-roam/README.md

 ![Graph and note preview by ORUI](./images/ORUI.png)

+ORUI with Markdown files is already functional and useful for most cases.
+The links work.
 It's "partial support" because the preview of note on the right panel is not entirely compatible with the Markdown format yet -- it is designed for the Org format.
 The headings with `#` are interpreted as Org's comment, so not displayed.
 The YAML front matter is not correctly rendered.
 All text information appears to be present but the underscore `_` is interpreted as an indicator for subscript.

 # Getting Started